nickmalandris/square-semantic-analytics/README.md

-This is a personal prject I am using to learn / relearn a few different concepts.
+<h1>This is a personal prject I am using to learn / relearn a few different concepts.</h1>

-I am looking to ingest data from an api, in this instance I am using the POS system [Square]['https://developer.squareup.com/reference/square].
+I am looking to ingest data from an api, in this instance I am using the POS system [Square](https://developer.squareup.com/reference/square).
 The main frameworks or packages I am using are:
 - Square Python SDK
 - Pydanitc